Pac1226/DataSciencePortfolio/README.md

 A collection of data science projects that demonstrate proficiency in various tools, methods, and skills.

-This is a sample of 8 projects done for the Columbia Engineering FinTech Bootcamp.
-There were a total of 19 individual projects and 2 team projects covering machine learning, blockchain, and financial programmin that received a cumulative grade of 98% (A).
+This is a sample of 8 projects from a total of 21 projects done for the Columbia Engineering FinTech Bootcamp.
+The cumulative grade for all 21 projects was 98% (A).
+Topics covered include machine learning, blockchain, and financial programming.

 ---